NickJT/mqtt/docs/mqtt-docs/docs/mqtt-Router.md

 So - our outgoing publish with Id=3 is not the same as an incomming publish with id=3 but this is OK because we are using the Broker allocated id (bid) for incomming publish messages and the Client allocated id (cid) for outgoing messages.
 _findSubscriberByTopic is only called in response to an incomming publish so uses Bid.
+TODO - The duplicate check on Broker id can probably be optimised out.

 ```pony